bloominstituteoftechnology/node-db3-project/README.md

 The following endpoints are available to test the functionality of the model methods.

-- `GET /api/schemes/` - gets master list of schemes, alphabetizes by name, without steps
+- `GET /api/schemes/` - gets master list of schemes (without steps)
-- `GET /api/schemes/:id` - gets a single scheme, including ordered steps
+- `GET /api/schemes/:id` - gets a single scheme
-- `GET /api/schemes/:id/steps` - gets all steps for a given scheme, ordered
+- `GET /api/schemes/:id/steps` - gets all steps for a given scheme, ordered correctly
 - `POST /api/schemes` - adds a new scheme
 - `PUT /api/schemes:id` - updates a given scheme
 - `DELETE /api/schemes/:id` - removes a given scheme and all associated steps